 gpmc.msc.
 After you have done it, don’t forget to run the command

-gpupdate /force to apply the new Group Policy settings immediately.
+gpupdate /force to refresh and apply the new Group Policy settings immediately.

 Out-of-the-box Solutions: What to Do If Nothing Helps

 If you have enough server resources, see no errors in RDP logs, resetting the user’s session didn’t help for some reason, and can’t restart the RDSH host immediately, then you should try the following options:

 - Make sure that the Drain mode preventing users from creating new RDP connections is disabled:

 chglogon.exe /QUERY.
 If the command returns ‘New user logons are DISABLED, but reconnections to existing sessions are ENABLED,’ disable Drain mode:

 - Uncheck Persistent bitmap caching in the RDP connection settings of the

 - Restart the Remote Desktop Service using the commands:

 net start termservice.
 Or restart the service remotely using PowerShell: